 That is a perfectly valid point for some of your strings too!
 URL addresses, ad and app identifiers, and other things are supposed to be private and to remain private.
 ShareTM can detect those strings and don’t process them - don’t share them with other apps and don’t even store and index them.

 ShareTM vs. InTM 🔗

-You may or may not already notice that ShareTM is not our only little helper and that there is his close relative called InTM.
-How these two technologies that never sleep and work hard to make your app better differ is described in What is Localazy InTM article.
+You may or may not already notice that ShareTM is not our only little helper and that there is its close relative called InTM.
+How these two technologies that never sleep and work hard to improve the quality of translations differ is described in the What is Localazy InTM article.